reflectoring/reflectoring.github.io/_posts/2021-03-01-create-analyze-heapdump.md

 ## Conclusion
-In this post, we introduced heap dump which is a snapshot of a Java application's object memory graph at runtime.
+In this post, we introduced the heap dump, which is a snapshot of a Java application's object memory graph at runtime.
 To illustrate, we captured the heap dump from a program that threw an `OutOfMemoryError` at runtime.

 We then looked at some of the basic concepts of heap dump analysis with Eclipse Memory Analyzer: large objects, GC roots, shallow vs. retained heap, and dominator tree, all of which together will help us to identify the root cause of specific memory issues.